 I put some of my initial ideas together and began talking to progressive groups that were working on “bridging the divide” between red and blue audiences.
 In the beginning there was a lot of interest in the VSD concept as a way to drive traffic to their web portals, but the more we talked I realized they thought my level of “alarm” about these threats was too high.
 They still believed that getting liberals and conservatives together to find common ground was the best strategy.
 I thought we were way past that point.
 This theme would continue to play out as the year progressed.

 China, France, Russia, the United Kingdom and the United States — all five permanent members of the United Nations Security Council, issued a rare joint statement affirming that "a nuclear war cannot be won and must never be fought."

-I thought this proclamation was interesting in that they still believed they had to express this principle it in writing after 50 years of nuclear war hanging over our heads.
-I wondered what were they worried about that would prompt the need for such a reminder I wondered?
+I thought this proclamation was interesting in that they still believed they had to express this principle in writing after 50 years of nuclear war hanging over our heads.
+I wondered what were they worried about that would prompt the need for such a reminder?

 One concern was Putin trying to re-establish the Russian “empire.”
 For the longest time he had wanted to show the west that Russia could be a major player on the world stage again.
 This would result later in the unprovoked invasion of Ukraine.

-China also seemed to be following a similar imperial path that Japan had before the World War II They continued to threaten Taiwan and built military bases on south sea islands that were not their territory.
+China also seemed to be following a similar imperial path that Japan had before the World War II.
+They continued to threaten Taiwan and build military bases on south sea islands that were not their territory.
 All the while, the US seemed to be distracted by internal matters.

 The number of COVID-19 cases exceeded 300 million worldwide.
 The toll kept rising with no real cure in site.
 The inconsistency of the global response seemed to guarantee that Covid would keep evolving and causing additional spikes of infection that we would be forced to manage as a “new” normal.